vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

-# Tanzu Kubernetes Grid on vSphere Networking in an Air-gapped Environment - Reference Design
+# Tanzu Kubernetes Grid on vSphere Networking in an Air-Gapped Environment Reference Design

 VMware Tanzu Kubernetes Grid (multi-cloud) provides organizations with a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.